JdeRobot/DetectionMetrics/docs/_pages/resources/frameworks.md

 All done!
 Now you are ready to go!

-Below, an example video using SSD MobileNet COCO on TensorFlow framework in Detection Studio.
+Below, an example video using SSD MobileNet COCO on TensorFlow framework in Detection Metrics.

 {% include video id="AWVdt7djJBg" provider="youtube" %}